fjj14/Resource_Matching/README.md

 # README
 -- Seed Data created for Product and User.
-Use rails console to see data.
+Use rails console to see data of products and see url/users for visual of user database table.

 This README would normally document whatever steps are necessary to get the application up and running.